Matthew J. Bruccoli

 Matthew Joseph Bruccoli (August 21, 1931 – June 4, 2008) was an American professor of English at the University of South Carolina.
-He was the preeminent expert on F. Scott Fitzgerald.
-He also wrote about other writers, notably Ernest Hemingway, Thomas Wolfe and John O'Hara, and was editor of the Dictionary of Literary Biography.
+He was an expert on F. Scott Fitzgerald; his biography of Fitzgerald, published in 1981, was considered the standard biography for decades.
+He also wrote about other writers, including Ernest Hemingway, Thomas Wolfe, and John O'Hara, and was editor of the Dictionary of Literary Biography.

-Early life
+Early life and education

 Matthew Joseph Bruccoli was born in 1931 in The Bronx, New York to Joseph Bruccoli and Mary Gervasi.
 He graduated from the Bronx High School of Science in 1949.
 He studied at Cornell University, where one of his professors was the noted author Vladimir Nabokov, and at Yale University.
 On campus, he was a founding member of the fledgling Manuscript Society, graduating in 1953.
 In 1960, he received a PhD in English literature studies from the University of Virginia, where he was supervised by Fredson Bowers.

 Bruccoli's interest in F. Scott Fitzgerald began in 1947 when he heard a radio broadcast of Fitzgerald's short story "The Diamond as Big as the Ritz".
-That week he tracked down a copy of The Great Gatsby, "and I have been reading it ever since," he told interviewers.
+That week he tracked down a copy of The Great Gatsby, he told interviewers, "and I have been reading it ever since."